Oao2021/simulation-edge-computing/README.md

 # simulation-edge-computing
 This repository is intended to aggregate a set of reproducible and reconfigurable notebooks for testing various task placement policies for edge and fog server networks.
+Contributors are welcome to populate this repository with models to cover all manner of scenarios.

 The simulation model (main.py) is built upon the simpy framework (https://simpy.readthedocs.io/en/latest/).
 Matplotlib is used in graphing purposes